• A Comforting Card Tutorial for Difficult Times

 Writing Calligraphy on the Comforting Card

-I used my EF66 oblique pen and Kaitlin Style calligraphy here, but any calligraphy and/or hand-lettering style will work!
+I used my EF66 oblique pen and Kaitlin Style calligraphy here, but feel free to use a straight pen if that feels better for you.

 Continue to write, curving your calligraphy to spiral within the circle.